GreyLimit/StandAloneServoSolution/README.md

 There has been the addition of "realism" modes: Disabled, Point and Signal.

-Disabled simply implements the direct motion of the servo arm between two points as fast as the servo can.
+*       Disabled simply implements the direct motion of the servo arm between two points as fast as the servo can.

-Point does the same, but implments a pause (in ms) between each step, so the speed (and noise!) of the servo can be controlled.
+*       Point does the same, but implments a pause (in ms) between each step, so the speed (and noise!) of the servo can be controlled.

-Signal tries to recreate the jiggles and bouncing of a semaphore signal in operation.
+*       Signal tries to recreate the jiggles and bouncing of a semaphore signal in operation.
 There are six parameters for this:

+With repesct to the Signal Realism configuration the following applies:

-Decay, Friction and Gravity affect the "downward" movement of the servo.
+*       Decay, Friction and Gravity affect the "downward" movement of the servo.
+Decay controls the size of the bounce (0 no decay full bounce, 100 no bounce 100% decay).
+Friction controls the "speed" of the motion up and down.
+Gravity selects from one of four tables covering a number of scenarios.

-Slack, Stretch and Speed affect the "upward" movement of the servo.
+*       Slack, Stretch and Speed affect the "upward" movement of the servo.
+Slack controls the size of the initial "blip".
+Stretch controls the size of the final "jiggle".
+Speed controls how fast the signal rises.

 The following output shows all Servos defined (command 'L') and all pin associations (command 'P').